 What would happen if you bought just one ski that could do it all?
 Would you still use your other skis out of guilt?
-The best way to avoid this problem is to stay away from Scott's Speedguide 89.
+The best way to avoid this problem is to stay away from SCOTT's Speedguide 89.
 Not too little in the middle, this baby has the backing of a full-length paulownia wood core that also incorporates Carbon/Aramid fibers to increase stability and torsional stiffness while still keeping the ski lightweight.
-This new construction for 2020/21 gives the ski a much damper feel than its predecessors of the same name, allowing it to plow through any conditions Mother Nature can dish out.
+The construction for 2020/21 gives the ski a much damper feel than its predecessors of the same name, allowing it to plow through any conditions Mother Nature can dish out.
 The 3Dimension sidecut profile makes it quick and easy to put on edge for knifing the skinniest of slots.
 A speed demon in multiple ways, this ski has a bit of an identity crises; for as well as it climbs it skis even better!
 All this adds up to make the Speedguide 89 a fun, versatile ski that will perform well in a plethora of conditions and would make it an ideal choice for a Skimo Co approved quiver of one!

 - Pro-Tip Rocker 320 keeps those tips floating in deeper snow.